Kachev032/dad-jokes/README.md

 - <git clone https://github.com/Kachev032/dad-jokes >
 - Open the project directory in your preferred code editor.

-Launch a local development server or open the index.html file directly in your web browser.

-Enjoy a continuous stream of dad jokes!

 ## How to Use
 Using the Dad Joke Generator app is as easy as pie.
 Simply follow these steps:

 Open the app in your web browser.

 Click the "Generate Joke" button.

-Wait a moment while the app fetches a random dad joke for you.

 The joke will appear on the screen in a speech bubble with a cool animation.